 A cloud solution is thus ideal for smaller companies.
 The expenditure required to set up a dedicated server – including the cost of hiring internal IT employees or those of a service provider – is eliminated.

 At the same time, companies profit from the high degree of scalability.
-As user numbers rise, requiring more frequent access to authentication and IAM, they do not need to initiate time-consuming measures but can simply purchase additional bandwidth and storage capacity from the cloud provider.
+As user numbers rise, requiring more frequent access to authentication and IAM, they do not need to initiate time-consuming measures.
+Still, they can simply purchase additional bandwidth and storage capacity from the cloud provider.

 This is where companies need to play it safe and choose cloud providers that store data simultaneously in two geographically separate data centres located at least 200 kilometres from one another.
 In the event of fires or natural catastrophes, this multi-cloud model ensures continuous availability of backup copies and a fallback architecture so that authentication and IAM continue to operate without interruption.